keigo-h/Launch_Project/README.md

 ## Known Problems

-No bugs will appear on console, however, there is an inefficiency within one aspect of the program.
+No bugs will appear on the console, however, there is an inefficiency within one aspect of the program.

 Within the RaceResults.js component there is a section of code which receives data from the backend.